Optimal bounds for semi-honest quantum oblivious transfer: Protocols arbitrarily close to the tradeoff curve

 As suggested at the beginning of this section, the two extreme protocols presented in Sections \ref{ssect:AliceProtocol} and \ref{ssect:BobProtocol} can be mixed according to the outcome of an unbalanced weak coin flipping protocol in order to yield a protocol that is arbitrarily close to any desired point on the tradeoff curve.
+In this subsection we explain informally how this protocol works.
+In the subsequent subsection we present the technical details required to address concerns about the composability of the extreme protocols with weak coin flipping.